All The Theories We Have About Taylor Swift's New "Lover" Single Archer

 Advertisement

-Fans will know soon enough, but let's take a moment to do what Swift definitely wants us to: analyze the hell our of this song title.
+Fans will know soon enough, but let's take a moment to do what Swift definitely wants us to: analyse the hell our of this song title.

 What does "archer" mean?